Upstatement/quickshare/README.md

 How to Use
 --------------

-The goal of **QuickShare** is to have as much of the customisation and mark-up left in the HTML, free to manipulate without navigating Javascript APIs.
+The goal of QuickShare is to have as much of the customisation and mark-up left in the HTML, free to manipulate without navigating Javascript APIs.
 It shares content using simple `<a>` link tags, with different levels of customisation available depending on the social media plug-in.

-To use **QuickShare**, simply download the script and include it with your script tag **after** including jQuery
+To use QuickShare, simply download the script and include it with your script tag **after** including jQuery

 ```html
 <script src="jquery.js"></script>